 Tradition: The Art of Exploring Theatrical History

-Tradition: Exploring the Art of Theatrical History is a one-hour class in which participants have the opportunity to pick either plays or musicals from the American Theatre canon.
-We discuss theatrical history, documented figures and shows that had an important impact within the industry, and unique, niche, and heartwarming stories known only to a few about individual shows.
+Tradition: Exploring the Art of Theatrical History is a one-hour class in which we discuss theatrical history, documented figures and shows that had an important impact within the musical theatre industry, and unique, niche, and heartwarming stories known only to a few about individual shows.
 The class objective is to give the members of the community a chance to interact, read, listen to, and discuss productions both old and new.

 This class is taught to children, young adults, and those who have been immersed in the theatre for decades.
 This class is for those who want to learn about theatrical history, or simply reminisce about some of their favorite shows.